Guides › Unfair Dismissal Claim

 How to challenge wrongful termination of employment

 If you believe you have been unfairly dismissed, you have strong legal protections under Maltese law.
-You must act quickly — you have only 4 months to file
+You… Step-by-step Malta legal guide on Laws of Malta.

 - Do not sign anything without reading it carefully